-Approximately 12-18 months before the anticipated commencement date parents and guardians will be invited, in priority order, via email by the Registrar to an enrolment interview.
+Approximately 12-18 months before the anticipated commencement date parents and guardians will be invited, in priority order, via email by a member of the Admissions Team to an enrolment interview.

-Parents and/or guardians will need to respond to the Registrar's invitation within 10 working days to keep their priority listing.
+Parents and/or guardians will need to respond to the invitation within 10 working days to keep their priority listing.
 At this time they will also be required to submit the following documentation online: